zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-07.2024:  I was invited to serve as Area Chair for SIGKDD'25 and Senior PC for AAAI'25.
+07.2024:  I will serve as Area Chair for SIGKDD'25 and Senior PC for AAAI'25.
 </li>

 <li>